 Landfill Gas Recovery Systems

 The decomposition of municipal solid waste (MSW) under anaerobic conditions at landfill sites produces biogas.
 This can be captured using pipes and extraction wells along with compressors to induce flow to a central collection point.

 There are two processes for biomethane production classified by the type of feedstock.
-Wet materials are suitable for anaerobic fermentation or biomethanisation, while dry materials are appropriate with the gasification process (Bordelanne et al. , 2011).
+Wet materials are suitable for anaerobic fermentation or biomethanisation, while dry materials are appropriate for the gasification process (Bordelanne et al., 2011).
 The biomethane production through the biogas production process is sensitive to conditions: ph, temperature, digester technologies, moisture content of feedstock and/or feedstock type including the type of bacteria.

 Biogas technology is considered a mature technology for the treatment of slurries and feedstocks with less than 12% dry matter.
 Technologies such as dranco© and kompogas© are in operation for high dry solids feedstocks (30-‐45%).
-Digestion can take place at either mesophilic (35–40oc) or thermophilic (55–60oc) temperature ranges.
-Theoretically, at thermophilic temperature ranges is appropriated for biogas generation than at mesophilic temperature ranges but more energy must be input to raise the temperature to the higher temperature range (Murphy and Power, 2009).
+Digestion can take place at either mesophilic (35–40oC) or thermophilic (55–60oc) temperature ranges.
+Theoretically, thermophilic temperature ranges are more appropriate for biogas generation than mesophilic temperature ranges.
+But more energy must be input to raise the temperature to the higher temperature range (Murphy and Power, 2009).